ozayo/astrobase/README.md

 I've been trying to find time to try it for a long time.
 Let's get started.

+## Upgrades to Astro 3.0

+Project was upgraded to Astro 3.0.0.
+I've removed Astro Image.

 ## Integrations

 Here are some integrations that I'm going to use in this project: